Huanan Seafood Wholesale Market: WHO investigation and later assessments (2021–2023)

-On 31 January 2021, a team of scientists led by the World Health Organization visited the wet market to investigate the origins of COVID-19.
+On 31 January 2021, a team of scientists led by the World Health Organization visited the market to investigate the origins of COVID-19.
 The WHO investigation determined that despite cluster cases there in an early outbreak and some contaminated surfaces found, no infected animal was found, concluding that human to human transmission at the market was likely, with the origin site still unknown.

 In late July 2022, two papers were published in the journal Science, both describing evidence that the pandemic likely began at the market, and probably did not originate at a laboratory.
 The Chinese government has long insisted that the virus originated outside China, and until June 2021, denied that live animals were traded at the Huanan market.

 Some Chinese researchers had published a preprint analysis of these samples in February 2022, concluding that the coronavirus in the samples had likely been brought in by humans, not the animals on sale, but omissions in the analysis had raised questions, and the raw sample data had not yet been released.
 As academic journals often require that the raw data be published prior to review, academics had been expecting the publication of the raw data behind the preprint paper.
 No raw genetic data had previously been accessible to any academics not working at Chinese institutions until the genetic sequences from some of the market swabs were uploaded to an international database.
 Florence Débarre, a researcher at the French National Center for Scientific Research, stumbled across the samples on March 4, 2023, and brought them to the attention of others.
 An international team of researchers assembled to analyse the new data, but when they reached out to the Chinese researchers from the Chinese Center for Disease Control and Prevention who uploaded the data, there was no reply and the samples were removed from the public database by the uploaders.
 Analysis of the downloaded sequences was proceeding without Chinese collaboration, as of 16 March 2023.